firepick1/fpd-vision/XP009-Parallax-Range/README.md

 ![](https://github.com/firepick1/fpd-vision/blob/master/XP009-Parallax-Range/img/l-tmplt.jpg)
 ![](https://github.com/firepick1/fpd-vision/blob/master/XP009-Parallax-Range/img/r-tmplt.jpg)

-And we will use `firesight` _matchTemplate_ to locate these templates in the far image:
+We will then use `firesight` _matchTemplate_ to locate these templates in the far image:

 ![](https://github.com/firepick1/fpd-vision/blob/master/XP009-Parallax-Range/img/matchfar.jpg)

+In the near image, `firesight` matches our templates with a 360 pixel separation.
+In the far image, `firesight` matches our templates with a 306 pixel separation.
+This yields a far/near ratio of 1.17847, which tell us that our camera was 36" from the floor when taking the near image.